Botswana Self Drive Itinerary: A Safari to Remember

 Navigating the remote and rugged terrains, however, can be a challenge.
 This is particularly so for first-time visitors or those not confident driving in 4×4 conditions.

 The lack of infrastructure and limited signage can make it difficult to find specific campsites.
-Because of this we highly recommend getting Tracks4Africa maps and their GPS map app which works offline.
+Because of this, we highly recommend getting Tracks4Africa maps and their GPS map app, which works offline and facilitates your own self drive tours Botswana.

-Another drawback is that a 4×4 rental, and purchasing necessary safari equipment can be costly.
-Though, it still works out cheaper than staying in luxury lodges — particularly if you want to spend a good amount of time in several areas of Botswana.
+Another drawback is that a 4×4 rental and purchasing necessary safari equipment can be costly.
+However, it still works out cheaper than staying in luxury lodges — particularly if you want to spend a good amount of time in several areas of Botswana.

 Furthermore, driving in national parks and wildlife reserves can be restricted for self-drivers, limiting access to certain areas that may be accessible to tour guides.